carbonfive/socrates/README.md

 # Socrates

-Socrates is a micro-framework for building conversational interfaces.
+Socrates is a micro-framework for building stateful conversational interfaces.
 It provides straight-forward state management, a clear pattern for modeling the states and conversational flow (transitions), and some helpers.

  It's designed for building conversational Slack bots, but is designed in such a way that other adapters could be written.
 It ships with a Console adapter for testing locally in the terminal as well as a Memory adapter for use in automated tests.